1heykal/school-management-mvc/README.md

 * update it
 * delete it

-## The app works with sql server database
+## The app uses mssql server database